little612pea/TOEFL-Learning/Speaking/speaking.md

 take in whatever

-I think aggressiveness for me, it means an eager to win...
+I think aggressiveness for me, it means an eagerness to win...

 ever since he got into the